Tungsten in watchmaking

 Conclusion

 Tungsten meets a precise watchmaking requirement: to preserve the aesthetic and definition of surfaces over time.
-Used on the most exposed areas, it reinforces the perception of quality and ensures a premium appearance over time.
+Used on the most exposed areas, it reinforces the perception of quality and ensures a premium appearance over the long term.

 Leave a comment